smarttransit-ai/micro-energy-prediction/README.md

 # micro-energy-prediction
+CARTA has been collecting real-time vehicle driving and energy consumption data at 1Hz frequency for Gillig Diesel (MY2014) bus.
+The project team develops a microscopic energy prediction model to estimate energy consumption of Gillig Diesel (MY2014)at 1Hz frequency.
+Artificial Neural Network (ANN) is used as the estimation model structure.
+The input and output variables, specific model structure, and model convergence are discussed below.

 ## Training and Cross-validation Data:
 2-weeks of data in each of the following season in year 2019 and 2020: